3raulo9/freaky_loops_studio/README.md

 # Freaky Loops Studio

-A browser-based drum machine built with Vue 3 and the Web Audio API.
-No samples, no audio files — every sound is synthesized from scratch using oscillators, noise buffers, filters, and envelope generators.
-Think early FL Studio but running in a tab.
+A browser-based DAW built with Vue 3 and the Web Audio API.
+No samples, no audio files, no backend — every sound is synthesized from scratch and every feature runs client-side.

 ---

 ## What's in it

-Four drum tracks: **Kick**, **Snare**, **Hi-Hat**, and **Clash** (crash cymbal).
-Each one has three knobs that actually change how the sound is constructed at the synthesis level, not just the volume or pan.
-Turning the Kick's Punch knob, for example, pushes more signal through a waveshaper distortion curve.
-The Hi-Hat's Tone knob shifts the cutoff of the highpass and bandpass filters shaping the inharmonic oscillator mix.

-The sequencer runs on the Web Audio clock (not `setInterval` for timing), so the groove stays tight even at high BPMs.
-There's a swing control in the header that nudges every odd 16th note slightly late.
+### Channel Rack
+The core of the studio.
+Channels come in two types: **drum** and **melodic**.
+Each channel has its own color, mute/solo controls, volume fader, and a mixer routing selector.
+Patterns are named and navigable — you can duplicate, rename, delete, or split a pattern by channel.
+Each channel's steps open into a bottom piano roll panel that you can resize by dragging.

+**Drum channels** are synthesized from scratch.
+The Kick is a sine wave with a falling pitch envelope and optional waveshaper crunch.
+The Snare is white noise through a bandpass filter plus a triangle wave body.
+The Hi-Hat uses six square oscillators tuned to the TR-909's inharmonic cymbal ratios.
+The Clash is based on the TR-808 crash, with ring modulation and a noise shimmer layer.
+Each drum channel supports plug-in style **effect modules** — add Distortion, Delay, Reverb, Compressor, Chorus, or Phaser per channel from the properties panel.

+**Melodic channels** use a wavetable oscillator with selectable waveshape (Sawtooth, Square, Sine, Triangle) and can be sequenced either in the step grid or in the piano roll.
+Notes are entered by mouse or played live from the keyboard (Z–M and Q–U rows, with `[`/`]` to shift octave).

+### Piano Roll
+A full piano roll editor for melodic channels.
+Tools: draw, paint, select (box or click), mute, and erase.
+Notes support velocity (shown as bottom fill), can be multi-selected and moved by drag or nudged with arrow keys.
+Snap grid goes from 1/64 down to 1 bar.
+Ghost notes overlay other channels in the background so you can compose in context.
+A channel picker dropdown lets you switch target channels without closing the panel.

+### Playlist
+An arrangement view for building full songs.
+Drag pattern clips and automation clips onto tracks across a scrollable timeline.
+Supports draw, select, and erase tools, a zoom slider, auto-scroll during playback, a minimap for navigation, markers, and multiple playlist tracks and automation tracks.
+A **PLAYLIST** toggle switches the transport between pattern-loop mode and song-arrangement mode.

+### Mixer
+Eight named insert tracks plus a master bus, all with per-track volume faders, mute, solo, and dB readout.
+Each channel in the rack routes to a mixer insert via a dropdown.
+Channel routing is visualized as colored dots on each mixer strip.

+### Automation
+Automation clips can be drawn in the Playlist and tied to any automatable parameter.
+The Playlist distinguishes between pattern clips and automation clips via a focus-mode toggle.

+### Transport & Global Controls
+- **BPM** — 40 to 220, slider-controlled
+- **Swing** — nudges odd 16th notes late for groove
+- **Steps** — 8, 16, or 32 steps per pattern
+- **Timecode display** — click to toggle between Bars:Beats:Ticks and Min:Sec:Ms
+- **PAT / SONG mode** — loop the current pattern or play the full playlist arrangement

+### Themes
+A theme picker modal lets you switch the entire UI color scheme without reloading.

+### Export
-You can also export whatever you've made as a WAV file.
-It uses `OfflineAudioContext` to render the audio faster than real time and encodes it as 16-bit PCM — so the export sounds identical to what you're hearing in the browser.
+Click **EXPORT WAV** to render your composition.
+Uses `OfflineAudioContext` to render faster than real time and encodes as 16-bit PCM WAV.
+The export matches exactly what you hear in the browser.

 ---

 ## Running it

-You need Node.js (v18 or later should be fine) and npm.
+You need Node.js (v18 or later) and npm.
 Clone the repo, then:

 ```bash
 npm install
 npm run dev
 ```

-That'll start a Vite dev server.
-Open `http://localhost:5173` in your browser and you're good to go.
+That starts a Vite dev server at `http://localhost:5173`.

-If you want to build a static version for hosting somewhere:
+To build a static version for hosting:

 ```bash
 npm run build
 ```

-The output goes into `dist/`.
-You can preview it locally with `npm run preview` before deploying.
+Output goes into `dist/`.
+Preview locally with `npm run preview`.

----

-## How to use it

-Hit **▶ PLAY** to start the sequencer.
-Click any of the small squares on a track to toggle that step on or off.
-The white cell that moves across the grid shows you where the playhead currently is.

-The circular knobs respond to click-and-drag — drag upward to increase the value, downward to decrease.
-Each track also has a vertical volume fader on the left side and a small round on/off button inside the name plate.
-Muting a track dims everything and silences it without clearing the pattern, so you can bring it back later exactly as it was.

-To export, pick how many bars you want in the BARS dropdown, then click **⬇ EXPORT WAV**.
-The button will pulse amber while it renders (usually just a second or two), then your browser will download a `.wav` file named with the BPM and bar count.

 ---